beepscore/OpenGL/iOS examples/ch05_EXAMPLES/Ch5_Notes.md

 #### Order matters
 Ch5_4 UI has controls to apply multiple transformations.

 #### Open GL ES 1.1 had 3 matrix stacks
-- projection matrix
+- projection matrix - define coordinate system for the scene
-- model-view matrix
+- modelview matrix - define coordinate system for an object
 - texture matrix

+#### GLKit modelviewProjection matrix
+Concantenates modelview matrix with projection matrix.

 ##### Texture matrix
 Currently not in GLKit, though Apple may add it.
 The author wrote AGLKTextureTransformBaseEffect.

+##### Ch5_5
+-  texture matrix
+-  GLKMatrixStack stores 4x4 matrices on a stack

 ### Transformation Cookbook